rune-rs/rune/book/src/3_4_pattern_matching.md

 # Pattern Matching

 In this section we will be discussing *Pattern Matching*.
-In other languages this might also be known as *unpacking* or *destructuring*.

-Pattern matching is a flexible mechanism that allows for validating the structure and type of the argument, while also assigning it to useful bindings.
+Pattern matching is a flexible mechanism that allows for validating the structure and type of the argument, while also destructing it to give easy access to what you need.

 Below are some examples of its most common use to match on branch conditions: